01. Malignant Pleural Mesothelioma

-If a tumor is detected, one or more blood tests may be performed to look for certain biomarkers (high levels of specific substances in the blood), which can help differentiate mesothelioma from other conditions.
+Diagnosing pleural mesothelioma often consists of multiple tests.
+One or more imaging scans, such as an X-ray or CT scan, may be performed first to identify tumors or metastasis (spreading of disease).
+If a tumor is detected, blood tests may be performed to look for certain biomarkers (high levels of specific substances in the blood), which can help differentiate mesothelioma from other conditions.

 As part of the diagnostic process, a mesothelioma specialist will also determine the stage of the disease, or how far it has spread.
-A patient’s stage is an important indicator of prognosis, and also helps determine what treatment options may be available.
+A patient’s stage is an important indicator of prognosis, and also helps determine available treatment options.

 |Pleural Mesothelioma Life Expectancy by Stage|

-Pleural mesothelioma is currently the only form of the disease with a widely accepted staging system.
-The most common system used is the Tumor, Node, Metastasis or TNM staging system.
+The most common system used to determine pleural mesothelioma stage is the Tumor, Node, Metastasis or TNM staging system.
 Doctors will use the system to score a specific area of the body based on the size of the tumor, if the cancer has spread to the lymph nodes and if the cancer has spread to distant organs.

-Finding a pleural mesothelioma specialist is an essential aspect of a patient’s care.
-Since the cancer is rare, many primary care physicians and general medical and radiation oncologists have little to no experience with the disease.
-A specialist will have experience accurately diagnosing mesothelioma and developing personalized treatment plans.
-Many are also actively involved in research and clinical trials.
+Finding a pleural mesothelioma doctor is an essential aspect of a patient’s care.
+Since the cancer is rare, many primary care physicians and oncologists have little to no experience with the disease.
+A specialist can accurately make a malignant mesothelioma diagnosis and develop personalized treatment plans, often using new research and clinical trials.

 Top Pleural Mesothelioma Doctors in the Country

 Pleural mesothelioma is typically treated with a multimodal approach, combining standard treatments like surgery, chemotherapy and radiation.
-The treatment plan will largely depend on the cell type and stage of disease, and generally are not approached with a curative intent.
-Surgery may be approached aggressively with the goal of significant prolongation of life, or less aggressively with the goal of palliating symptoms.
+A pleural mesothelioma treatment plan will largely depend on the cell type and stage of disease.
+Generally, treatment plans are not intended to cure the disease.

 Doctors often recommend chemotherapy as an additional treatment before or after surgery, or as a first-line therapy for patients with more advanced disease.
 A combination therapy of pemetrexed (Alimta®) and cisplatin is most commonly prescribed, though researchers continue to test new combinations.
 Radiation therapy may also be recommended for select patients to shrink tumors, which may also help relieve symptoms.